jakazmie/AIDays/DeveloperTrack/01-CustomVisionService/README.md

 After the upload have been completed, start the `train.ipynb` notebook in Azure Notebooks.

-## To walk through the lab using Custom Vision Service web interface

 If you prefer to use Custom Vision Service web interface continue to the next step.